mondaiarimasen/Cryo-Data-Acquisition/README.txt

         > cryo-DataView.html reads this file to display on the website

   - cryo-RealTime.py
-        > gets data from the Lake Shore 372 (LS372) device, records to cryo-LS372-Temp.dat, plots in real time, saves plot
+        > gets DR data from the Lake Shore 372 (LS372) device; records to cryo-LS372-Temp.dat
-        > two types of plots are available: 'static' graph (x-axis is not fixed length, so accommodates more and more data with time) and 'shifting' graph (x-axis is fixed length so plot moves to always show most recent data; how recent is user-decided)
+        > two types of plots are drawn: 'static' graph (x-axis is not fixed length, so accommodates more and more data with time) and 'shifting' graph (x-axis is fixed length so plot moves to always show most recent data; how recent is user-decided)
-        > plots all 8 channels on static graph, and PT1,2, 1K plate, and mK plate temp. on separate shifting graphs
+        > plots all 8 channels on static graph, and PT1, PT2, 1K, and mK
+          plate temp. on separate shifting graphs
-        > plots lab temperature, pressure, and relative humidity, as measured by Arduino device; saves most recent data to cryo-Environment-Data.dat; logs all measured data in one run to cryo-Lab-PTH.dat
+        > gets lab temp., pres., and rel. hum. from Arduino device; records to cryo-Lab-TPH.dat; plots data on sep. shifting graphs; saves most recent data to cryo-Environment-Data.dat
+        > gets cooling water flow rate data from LabJack U3-LV; records to cryo-WaterMeas.dat; plots data on shifting graph; saves most recent data to cryo-Environment-Data.dat
+        > saves all plots generated

+  - cryo-WaterMeas.dat
+        > text file containing the calculated cooling water flow rate from the measured voltage from the LabJack U3-LV
+        > most recent stored in cryo-Environment-Data.dat

   - cryo-clientCooling.py
         > client side to socket communication to send live the flow rate to main computer to display on webpage
+        > not used, as of August 20, 2018; see section III.

   - cryo-serverCooling.py
         > server side to socket communication
         > receives flow rate and updates cryo-Environment-Data.dat so that webpage can display it
+        > not used, as of August 20, 2018; see section III.

 *****************************************************************************
 III.
 Comments

   - DataView will most likely not be on a domain or server, as that is a bit complicated for current purposes

+  - August 21, 2018:
+        > cryo-CoolingWaterMonitor.py, cryo-clientCooling.py, and
+          cryo-serverCooling.py can be safely removed from this repository, as its capabilities have been integrated into cryo-RealTime.py (I have not done so, as the dilution refrigerator is in operation at this moment, and I would like to interfere as little as possible with the repository during its operation)

 *****************************************************************************